-- 1) The drugs must: - by federal or state law, require a prescription order to be dispensed; - be approved for general use by the U. S. Food and Drug Administration (FDA); - be prescribed by a provider licensed to do so; - be furnished and billed by a pharmacy for outpatient use; and - be medically necessary. - 2) Outpatient prescription drugs received through a retail pharmacy or IngenioRx Home Delivery or IngenioRx Specialty Pharmacy Service.

-- Outpatient prescription drugs and devices approved by the FDA, including contraceptives and certain prescription smoking cessation drugs.
-Contact IngenioRx Pharmacy customer service at 833-267-3108 for detailed coverage information.

-- 4) The following items for the treatment of diabetes:

-- blood glucose meters;

-- blood glucose test strips;

-- hypodermic needles and syringes;

-- insulin; and
+- 1) The drugs must: - by federal or state law, require a prescription order to be dispensed; - be approved for general use by the U. S. Food and Drug Administration (FDA); - be prescribed by a provider licensed to do so; - be furnished and billed by a pharmacy for outpatient use; and - be medically necessary. - 2) Outpatient prescription drugs received through a retail pharmacy or CarelonRx Home Delivery or CarelonRx Specialty Pharmacy Service. - 3) Outpatient prescription drugs and devices approved by the FDA, including contraceptives and certain prescription smoking cessation drugs.
+Contact CarelonRx Pharmacy customer service at 833-267-3108 for detailed coverage information. - 4) The following items for the treatment of diabetes: - blood glucose meters; - blood glucose test strips; - continuous glucose monitors (benefits for continuous glucose monitors, or CGMs, through a network retail pharmacy require a prescription and will apply to the standard benefit deductible and coinsurance based on tier): - hypodermic needles and syringes; - insulin; and - lancets.

-- lancets.